Skip to Content

 School items for the boys

 For this trip, we deregistered our boys from school.
-Rather than take on ‘homeschooling’ ourselves, we took the online schooling approach for travel.
+Rather than take on ‘homeschooling’ ourselves, we took the worldschooling approach with some online schooling for core subjects.

 The boys used their Amazon Kids Fire Tablets for online lessons with Amy from Tuition UP, as well as the DoodleLearning app, .
 They have these headphones to use with this.